Last Updated on 03/31/26 by Rose Palmer

 The Medallion

-The Medallion is a waterproof, round electronic button that holds all your personal Princess cruise information.
-Since I booked last minute, I picked up my medallion at check in at the port and wore it through the cruise on the provided lanyard.
-If you want something more fashionable, Princess sells Medallion accessories like chains and wristbands on board.
+The Medallion is a waterproof, round electronic button that holds all my personal Princess cruise information.
+Since I booked at the last minute, I picked up my medallion at check-in at the port and wore it through the cruise on the provided lanyard.
+If I wanted something more fashionable, Princess sold a variety of Medallion accessories on board, such as chains and wristbands.

 The Medallion automatically unlocked my room once I was within about 3-4 feet of my cabin door.
-I also used it for any on board charges for drinks, excursions, etc. It was also my key to get back on the ship after getting off in port.
+I also used it for any on-board charges for drinks, excursions, etc. It was also my responsibility to get back on the ship after getting off in port.

-Once I was on board, I could use the app to schedule dinner reservations, order room service, order drinks to be delivered to my seat, track and find members in my cruising party and look at my bill.
-I did not use the app for many of these functions but I saw many other cruisers taking advantage of this.
+Once I was on board, I could use the app to look at the scheduled activities, schedule dinner reservations, order room service, register for an excursion, order drinks or food to be delivered to my seat, track and find members in my cruising party, and look at my bill.
+I could also watch the required safety video once I boarded.
+All this was quite easy to do on my (newish) Samsung Android phone.

 Near each elevator, a large interactive screen displayed a map of the ship or the current activities going on throughout the ship.
 These touch screens were very easy and intuitive to use.